Sard Underground

-Sard Underground (stylized in all caps) is a Japanese musical group under the Giza Studio label.
-In September 2019, they debuted with their cover album Zard Tribute.
-As a cover band of the Japanese artist Zard, their name is derived from Zard.
+Sard Underground (stylized in all caps) is a solo project of Yua Shinno produced by Daiko Nagato.
+In September 2019, Sard Underground debuted as a musical group with their cover album Zard Tribute under the Giza Studio label.
+As a solo project of the Japanese artist Zard, the name is derived from Zard.

 History

-2019: Band formation and "Zard Tribute" album
+Musical group period 2019-2024

 The band formation has started in the December 2018 by introducing only Yua herself with the social network accounts creation.